 Professor David Peiris

-David is Head of Primary Health Care Research, a Professor, Faculty of Medicine, UNSW Sydney; Associate Professor, University of Western Sydney, and a practising GP.
+David is Director of Health Systems Science, a Professor in the Faculty of Medicine, UNSW Sydney and a practising GP.

 He was previously a NHMRC Translating Research into Practice Fellow and is currently an NHMRC Australian Primary Health Care Fellow.
 He was the 2015-2016 Australian Harkness Fellow in Healthcare policy, based at Harvard School of Public Health and conducted a national study of the changes to health care delivery systems associated with President Obama's reforms.